containerbuildsystem/osbs-docs/docs/users.rst

 This key is no longer used by OSBS and is only kept in the schema for backwards compatibility.

+.. _container.yaml-autorebuild:

 autorebuild
 ~~~~~~~~~~~

-This map accepts a single key, as described below.
-This value is only used
+This map accepts keys, as described below.
+This values are only used
 for autorebuilds, if autorebuilds are enabled.

 from_latest
   Boolean to control whether to rebuild from the latest commit in the build
   branch.
 Defaults to ``false``.

+add_timestamp_to_release
+  Boolean to control whether to append timestamp to explicitly specified release for autorebuilds.
+  Defaults to ``false``.
+When ``true`` it will append timestamp to release with ``.`` separator.
+  For example if name is ``fedora/rsyslog``, version is ``32``, and release is ``5``,
+  the container image will be available in container registry at:
+  ``my-container-registry.example.com/fedora/rsyslog:32-5.20191007151825``.

-.. _container.yaml-autorebuild:
+.. _osbs-config-autorebuild:

 Automatic Rebuilds
 ~~~~~~~~~~~~~~~~~~